 How to Dispute A Credit Report Mistake

 Although you can’t remove negative information from your credit report, you do have the right to dispute anything on your report that you think is incorrect.
-And if you’re proven to be right, that erroneous information can be fixed or erased.
+And if you’re proven to be right, the disputed item can be fixed or erased.

 In this post, we’ll explain how you can dispute credit report mistakes, so that you can protect your business and ensure that you are in good financial standing.